-If the supply line temperature is higher than 35 °C, the efficiency decreases linearly by 35% for air-sourced and 25% for brine-water based heat pumps if the annual weighed average supply line temperature increases to 55 °C. Above the temperature level, the efficiency drops non-linearly using an elasticity of 1.2 (Figure 3).
+If the supply line temperature is higher than 35 °C, the efficiency decreases linearly by 35% for air-sourced and 25% for brine-water based heat pumps if the annual weighed average supply line temperature increases to 55 °C. Above the temperature level, the efficiency drops non-linearly using an elasticity of 1.2 (see Fig. 3).

-Figure 3.
+Fig. 3.
 Implemented annual efficiencies of heat pumps

-Regarding the heat distribution system and their average annual supply line temperature, we assume that older buildings use heating systems, which were designed for higher temperature levels, and that the design temperature dropped if buildings were constructed since the 1970ies.
-Based on our assumptions, buildings constructed before 1970 are equipped (if a building or apartment central heat distribution system is installed), with a distribution system that is designed to deliver the design heat load of the building at the winter design temperature of about 58-70°C. For buildings constructed between 1970 and 2000, a design temperature of 55-60°C (leading to an average annual temperature of about 48-52°C) has been chosen.
+Regarding the heat distribution system and their average annual supply line temperature, we assume that older buildings use heating systems, which were designed for higher temperature levels, and that the design temperature dropped if buildings were constructed since the

+1970ies.
+Based on our assumptions, buildings constructed before 1970 are equipped (if a building or apartment central heat distribution system is installed), with a distribution system that is designed to deliver the design heat load of the building at the winter design temperature conditions at a temperature level of 70-90°C, which leads to an average supply line temperature of about 58-70°C. For buildings constructed between 1970 and 2000, a design temperature of 55-60°C (leading to an average annual temperature of about 48-52°C) has been chosen.
 For more recent buildings, we assumed an average design temperature of 40-50°C (annual average temperature of 38-47°C).
 In addition, we defined a lower limit for the supply line temperature depending on the specific energy needs for space heating.
-Here consider that the average supply line temperature can fall below 40°C only if the annual energy needs for space heating are less than 70 kWh/m and must be above 50°C, if the energy needs exceed 130 kWh/m.
+Here consider that the average supply line temperature can fall below 40°C only if the annual energy needs for space heating are less than 70 kWh/m2 and must be above 50°C, if the energy needs exceed 130 kWh/m21.